-Share offers an ongoing portfolio of art activities for visitors to the centre, with a wide range of opportunities to take part in visual and creative arts.
-Share has a proven pedigree in running arts activities.
-Established in 1981, SHARE has been welcoming groups of all shapes, sizes and abilities to participate in fun, safe activities.
+Share offers an ongoing portfolio of art activities for visitors, with a wide range of opportunities to take part in visual and creative arts.
+Share has a proven pedigree in running arts activities, since it’s establishment in 1981, SHARE has been welcoming groups of all shapes, sizes and abilities to participate in fun, safe activities.

-All of our arts activities are delivered from our purpose built Arts Arena, which is also available as a resource to groups who wish to run their own arts programmes, or need a venue to practice, rehearse or perform.
+All of our art activities are delivered from our purpose built Arts Arena, which is also available as a resource to groups who wish to run their own arts programmes, or need a venue to practice, rehearse or perform.
 A wide range of audio visual and theatre equipment is also available.

 Share’s resident arts workers can design arts programmes specific to your needs and the experienced and enthusiastic arts team are available to advise and assist with all aspects of the Arena, including lighting and sound equipment.

 Share Arts recognises the ability of the arts to make an important contribution to sustaining social,cultural, educational, economic activities in any region and so, by extension, improve quality of life and well being.

 Share Arts offers two creative arts programmes:

 An arts and crafts programme for its residential and day visitors.
 This includes film making, pottery and T-Shirt painting to all ages and ability.